ChaddFrasier/PIPS/README.md

 1. First you you will be required to upload either a Cube file (.cub) or a Tiff file (.tif) to the server.
 You can optionally upload a template file for the server if you have used it before otherwise simply choose a template file pre-set using the buttons in the template box.
-Hit the 'What is a TPL File?' button to read all about what a template file is for on this server and how to make one.
+Hit the *What is a TPL File?* button to read all about what a template file is for on this server and how to make one.
 Choose a figure output size using the options box.
 Figure sizes are organized by journal title and figure types accepted by the journal.
 The server can create log files for all the uploads, just check the Log ISIS Output check box to have the server generate a log file of the ISIS outputs that were recieved on the server run.